emacsmirror/meep/docs/reference.rst

      The text after & lines below are used to create the implied selection.

 ``meep-isearch-activate-mark``: ``t``
-   ISearch activates the mark (transient).
+   I-search activates the mark (transient).
    So motion drops the selection.

    Useful for pasting while stepping over search results.